salimandre/face-recognition-in-one-minute/README.md

   <img src="img/results_quad.png" width="25%">
 </p>

 **Note**: If we wanted to start without star images (images for false labels) it is possible search them among the LFW-Funneled db.
-We computed 30 runs instead on 10 above in order to find best model and best 5 false labelled images to start from.
-We could get similar results although it takes 2 min more time.
+We computed 10 runs instead on 8 above in order to find best model and best 5 false labelled images.
+We could get similar results.

 ## Limits